Get comprehensive cover for your caravan or trailer and keep it secure on the road, at your home or in the holiday park.

 - Flood.
 Some caravan insurance policies provide cover for loss or damage to your caravan as a result of flood.

 - Legal liability cover.
-If an incident occurs that leads to death, injury, loss or damage to another person, your caravan insurance policy covers your legal liability, including the costs incurred in your legal defence.
+If an incident occurs that leads to damage to another person or their car or property, your caravan insurance policy covers your legal costs if you’re ordered to pay a reparation order.

 - Contents cover.
 Caravan insurance policies may include a certain level of cover for its contents.
 This includes food spoilage cover following an insured event and cover for loss or damage to carpets, household goods, CDs and DVDs, clothes, entertainment systems, televisions, personal belongings, furniture, furnishings, jewellery, tools and more.
 Please note, with some insurance, possessions that are not permanently kept in the caravan may need to be insured separately